What was the name of the last person you met, who just bugged you without even trying?

 - If you’re phlegmatic, practice taking action.

+One of the benefits of practicing your challenge habit to strengthen character is that people with other temperaments will bug you less than before!
 The challenge habits also come from the ancient Greeks.
-Back then, and today, they are also know by another term: VIRTUES!
+Back then, and today, they are also known by another term: VIRTUES!